revolunet/django-chunks/README.md

 This is really nothing more than a model and a template tag.

+I added a TinyMce in admin and image upload views

 By adding `chunks` to your installed apps list in your Django project and performing a `./manage.py syncdb`, you'll be able to add as many "keyed" bits of content chunks to your site.

+set setttings.CHUNKS_UPLOAD_ROOT

+add to urls.py :
+    # upload views
+    urlpatterns += patterns('', (r'^admin/chunks/views/.*',        include('chunks.urls')),

+add a static mapping from /chunks/media to your setttings.CHUNKS_UPLOAD_ROOT   (included un urls.py for dev only)

 The idea here is that you can create a chunk of content, name it with a unique key (for example: `home_page_left_bottom`) and then you can call this content from a normal template.

 ### Why would anyone want this? ###